The blood vessels on the retina's surface can

 ganglia, pons, cerebellum,

-just how much the visual system is intrinsically interlinked
+much the visual system is intrinsically interlinked with

 The evolutionary history of the human brain sheds